Projectile Motion Simulator

 To use the projectile motion simulator program you need to have Microsoft Excel installed on your computer.
 The program is compatible with all versions of Excel.

-The cost of the Excel program plus manual is $4.95 CAD.
+The cost of the Excel program plus manual is $4.95 USD.
 It's available as an instant download via PayPal

 To purchase, click on the Buy Now